T-7219/obsidian-dementor-sync/README.md

 | **Sync on Startup** | Whether to sync when Obsidian launches |
 | **Sync Attachments** | Whether to sync attachment files |

+### Connection Diagnostics

+If you're having trouble connecting to your WebDAV server, the plugin now offers enhanced diagnostics:

+1. Go to **Settings** → **Dementor Sync**
+2. Click the **Test Connection** button to run a comprehensive diagnostics check
+3. The plugin will display detailed information about any connection issues
+4. Use the diagnostic information to troubleshoot and resolve connection problems

 ## 🛡️ Security Features

 - **End-to-End Encryption**: Your data is encrypted locally before transmission